luandersonalvesdev/random-team-picker/README.md

 ### Repository Structure
 The repository is organized into two main directories: `api` and `frontend`.
 Each directory has its own `README.md` with specific information about the service.

-- API: Contains details about the API, including instructions for configuring, running, and testing.
+- `api`: Contains details about the API, including instructions for configuring, running, and testing.

-- Frontend: Provides information about the application's Frontend, including configuration, execution and development instructions.
+- `frontend`: Provides information about the application's Frontend, including configuration, execution and development instructions.

 ### Quick Setup
 Follow these steps to configure and run the application locally: